CS-433/ml-project-2/README.md

 There are two notebooks in the project:
 1. `dataset_creation.ipynb`: This notebook contains the code for creating the dataset.
 It uses the Crossref API to get the published papers for the preprints in the dataset.
 2. `Model Creation`: This notebook contains the code for the computational pipeline.
 It uses the dataset created in the previous notebook to train the model and evaluate it.

+# Instructions:
+1. Run the `dataset_creation.ipynb` notebook to create the dataset.
+- While running please make sure that you connect to the EPFL VPN or network and have a Scopus API key.
+The Scopus API key is required to get the abstracts of the papers from Scopus.
+The key should be stored in a file called `scopus_key.txt` in the root directory of the project.
+Running the whole document you should the recreation of the dataset.
+The Mini Dataset is already included by default.
+2. Run the `Model Creation` notebook to train the model and evaluate it.
+- By Running the Model Creation notebook you should be able to see the results of the model and the evaluation of the model.